ygrenzinger/http-fluent-react/README.md

 # Isomorphic Javascript on Java platform

-Isomorphic Javascript is a concept where you use the same code for rendering the UI server side or client side.
-It can be a great solution for keeping great SEO or great perf when the page is displayed for the first page.
+[Isomorphic Javascript](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) is a concept where you use the same code for rendering the UI server side or client side.
+It can be a great solution for keeping great SEO or great perf when the page is displayed for the first time.

 ## Techno for his proof of concept